berehovskyi/apex-stream/README.md

 OptionalSObject optionalAccount = OptionalSObject.ofNullable(account);
 ```

-To check if `Optional` contains a value use `isPresent` or `isEmpty` methods:
+To check if `Optional` contains a value, use `isPresent` or `isEmpty` methods:

 ```apex
 Boolean isNonNullAccount = optionalAccount.isPresent();
 Boolean isNullAccount = optionalAccount.isEmpty();
 ```

-To perform an action with value if value is present use `ifPresent` method:
+To perform an action with value if value is present, use `ifPresent` method:

 ```apex
 optionalAccount.ifPresent(SObjectConsumer.addError('Error Message'));